-It was mentioned above that in the 1950s and 1960s, the fluctuation relations, that is, the so-called Green-Kubo relations, $^{45,46,303-305}$ were derived for the causal transport coefficients that are defined by causal linear constitutive relations such as Fourier law of heat flow or Newton law of viscosity.
+It was mentioned above that in the 1950s and 1960s the fluctuation relations, the so-called Green-Kubo relations, $^{45, 46, 303-305}$ were derived for the causal transport coefficients that are defined by causal linear constitutive relations such as Fourier law of heat flow or Newton law of viscosity.
 Later it was shown also that it was possible to derive an exact expression for linear transport coefficients which is valid for systems of arbitrary temperature, T, and density.
-The Green-Kubo relations give exact mathematical expression for transport coefficients in terms of integrals of time correlation functions. $^{45,46,303-305}$ More precisely, it was shown that linear transport coefficients are exactly related to the time dependence of equilibrium fluctuations in the conjugate flux.
-For a more detailed discussion of these questions, see Refs.
-45, 46, 302-305.
+The Green-Kubo relations give exact mathematical expression for transport coefficients in terms of integrals of time correlation functions. $^{45, 46, 303-305}$ More precisely, it was shown that linear transport coefficients are exactly related to the time dependence of equilibrium fluctuations in the conjugate flux.
+For a more detailed discussion of these questions see Refs. $^{45, 46, 302-305}$

 To summarize, close to equilibrium, linear response theory and linear irreversible thermodynamics provide a relatively complete treatment.
-However, in systems where local thermodynamic equilibrium has broken down, and thermodynamic properties are not the same local functions of thermodynamic state variables such that they are at equilibrium, serious problems may appear.
-45,46
+However, in systems where local thermodynamic equilibrium has broken down, and thermodynamic properties are not the same local functions of thermodynamic state variables such that they are at equilibrium, serious problems may ap-

-9. The Nonequilibrium Statistical Operator Method and Kinetic Equations
+9 The Nonequilibrium Statistical Operator Method and Kinetic Equations

-The method of the nonequilibrium statistical order (NSO)^{42,43,211,212,306} was reviewed already in detail45 by us.
-In this section, we remind very briefly the main ideas of the NSO approach 42,43,45,211,212,306,307 for the sake of a self-contained formulation.
-The precise definition of the nonequilibrium state is quite difficult and complicated and is not uniquely specified.
-Thus, the method of reducing the number of relevant variables was proposed.
-A large and important class of transport processes can reasonably be modeled in terms of a reduced number of macroscopic relevant variables.
-42,215 It was supposed that the equations of motion for the "relevant" variables (the space- and time-dependent thermodynamic "coordinates" of a many-body nonequilibrium system), can be derived directly from the Liouville equation.
+The method of the nonequilibrium statistical operator^{42,43,211,212,306} was reviewed already in details45 by us.
+In this section, we remind very briefly the main ideas of the nonequilibrium statistical operator (NSO) approach^{42,43,45,211,212,306,307} for the sake of a self-contained formulation.
+The precise definition of the nonequilibrium state is quite difficult and complicated, and is not uniquely specified.
+Thus the method of reducing the number of relevant variables was proposed.
+A large and important class of transport processes can reasonably be modelled in terms of a reduced number of macroscopic relevant variables.^{42,215} It was supposed that the equations of motion for the "relevant" variables (the space- and time-dependent thermodynamic "coordinates" of a many-body nonequilibrium system), can be derived directly from the Liouville equation.
 This can be done by defining a generalized canonical density operator depending only upon present values of the thermodynamic "coordinates".
-According to Zubarev, ^{42,43} the NSO method permits one to generalize the Gibbs ensemble method to the nonequilibrium case and to construct an NSO which enables one to obtain the transport equations and calculate the kinetic coefficients in terms of correlation functions, and which, in the case of equilibrium, goes over to the Gibbs distribution.
-The basic hypothesis is that after small time-interval τ , the nonequilibrium distribution is established.
-Moreover, it is supposed that it is weakly timedependent by means of its parameter only.
-Then the statistical operator ρ for $t > \tau$ can be considered as an "integral of motion" of the quantum Liouville equation
+According to D. N. Zubarev,^{42,43} the NSO method permits one to generalize the Gibbs ensemble method to the nonequilibrium case and to construct a nonequilibrium statistical operator which enables one to obtain the transport equations and calculate the kinetic coefficients in terms of correlation functions, and which, in the case of equilibrium, goes over to the Gibbs distribution.
+The basic hypothesis is that after small timeinterval τ the nonequilibrium distribution is established.
+Moreover, it is supposed that it is weakly time-dependent by means of its parameter only.
+Then the statistical operator ρ for $t \geq \tau$ can be considered as an "integral of motion" of the quantum Liouville equation